JuoTungChen/Autonomous_parallel_parking/README.md

- # Machine Percpeption Project 1
+ # Applied Optimal Control Final Project Autonomous Parallel Parking

 ## Objectives:
 The objective of this project – Autonomous Parallel Parking – is to develop an optimal